JaneSchmidt/Portfolio/README.md

 Link to see the Health Harbor application: https://healthharbor.netlify.app

-Link to the github repo of my current project: https://github.com/JaneSchmidt/LetsTalkAboutIt
+Link to the github repo of Let's Talk About It: https://github.com/JaneSchmidt/LetsTalkAboutIt